Macedonian Ruins

 "... a partial hardening has happened to Israel until the fullness of the Gentiles has come in; and [in this way] all Israel will be saved" (Romans 11:25-26) (bracketed change is mine)

-At some time in the near future, after the fullness of the Gentiles has come in, Israel will turn and accept Jesus as their messiah and thereby re-establish the covenant, including God's exclusive favour.
-When that happens, Gentile Christians could find themselves outside of God's favour as was the case before Israel rejected Christ.
-In order to avoid this conflict with God's covenant with Israel, Gentile Christians may be taken up just as or just before Israel acknowledges Jesus as its Messiah.
-This may be the reason for the rapture of 1 Thessalonians 4:17 (read Rapture with Purpose).
+At some time soon, after the fullness of the Gentiles has come in, Israel will turn and accept Jesus as their messiah and thereby re-establish the covenant, including God's exclusive favour.
+When that happens, Gentile Christians could find themselves outside of God's favour, as was the case before Israel rejected Christ.
+To avoid this conflict with God's covenant with Israel, Gentile Christians may be taken up just as or just before Israel acknowledges Jesus as its Messiah.
+This may be the purpose of the rapture of 1 Thessalonians 4:17 (read Rapture with Purpose).

 But now in Christ Jesus you who formerly were far off have been brought near by the blood of Christ.
 For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace, and might reconcile them both in one body to God through the cross, by it having put to death the enmity.
 (Ephesians 2:11-16)

 Will the body of Christ, the uncircumcised, be wedded to the circumcised?
-The union of Messianic Jews to Gentile Christians may be a foreshadow of that future wedding/union.
+The union of Messianic Jews to Gentile Christians may foreshadow that future wedding/union.

 We, the Ekklesia, are already, now, one with Christ.
 We are his body.
-We are in him, and he in us.9 That being so, how can we who are already one with Jesus become a bride to be united with him in the future?
+We are in him, and he is in us.
+That being so, how can we, who are already one with Jesus, become a bride to be united with him in the future?

 The Wedding